SciML/Catalyst.jl/docs/src/model_creation/parametric_stoichiometry.md

 equations(osys)
 show(stdout, MIME"text/plain"(), equations(osys)) # hide
 ```
-Notice, as described in the [Reaction rate laws used in simulations](@ref)
-section, the default rate laws involve factorials in the stoichiometric
-coefficients.
-For this reason we must specify `m` and `n` as integers, and hence
-*use a tuple for the parameter mapping*
 ```@example s1
 p  = (k₊ => 1.0, k₋ => 1.0, m => 2, n => 2)
 u₀ = [A => 1.0, B => 1.0]